-Karishma Kelsey Whitireia Polytechnic, Auckland, New Zealand Karishma.Kelsey@Whitireia.ac.nz Andrew Zaliwski Whitireia Polytechnic, Auckland, New Zealand Andrew.Zaliwski@Whitireia.ac.nz Corresponding author
+Karishma Kelsey Whitireia Polytechnic, Auckland, Karishma.Kelsey@Whitireia.ac.nz

+New Zealand

+Andrew Zaliwski\ Whitireia Polytechnic, Auckland, Andrew Zaliwski@Whitireia.ac.nz common problems encountered by authors during years of practice of applied business studies teaching.

+New Zealand

-Aim/Purpose The teaching solution presented in this paper was implemented to overcome the common problems encountered by authors during years of practice of applied business studies teaching.
-Background In our school, we have deep multicultural environments where both teachers and students are coming from different countries and cultures.
-The typical problems encountered with students include: not reading the case studies, language prob- lems, different backgrounds and cultures, a different understanding of leadership in teamwork related to various management traditions, lack of student participa- tion, and engagement in teamwork.
-Methodology The above problems were solved on the basis of the novelty use of several tools usually used separately: a combination of case studies with visualization and cur- rent representation of knowledge related to the case study.
-The visualization con- text is provided by "rich picture" (as a part of SSM methodology) to create a shared understanding among students.
-Another ingredient of the proposed solu- tion is based on Pacific storytelling tradition and the Pacific methodology of solv- ing problems.
+Aim/Purpose The teaching solution presented in this paper was implemented to overcome the students are coming from different countries and cultures.
+The typical problems encountered with students include: not reading the case studies, language problems, different backgrounds and cultures, a different understanding of leadership in teamwork related to various management traditions, lack of student participation, and engagement in teamwork.

+Methodology The above problems were solved on the basis of the novelty use of several tools usually used separately: a combination of case studies with visualization and current representation of knowledge related to the case study.
+The visualization context is provided by "rich picture" (as a part of SSM methodology) to create a shared understanding among students.
+Another ingredient of the proposed solution is based on Pacific storytelling tradition and the Pacific methodology of solving problems.

 Contribution It was suggested the new delivery model strengthening advantages of case studies.

 Findings Studies and surveys made from 2009 to the present are promising.
 There is a visible improvement in students' grades and observed changes in students' behavior toward more active in-class participation.

+Recommenda-

+tions

+for Practitioners

-Recommenda- tions for Practitioners This paper focuses on implementation and technical aspects of the presented method.
+This paper focuses on implementation and technical aspects of the presented method.
 However, the application of the presented method needs robust and time-consuming preparation of the teacher before the class.

-Recommendation for Researchers The current results show that the proposed method has the potential to improve students' experience in applied business courses.
+Recommendation The current results show that the proposed method has the potential to improve students' experience in applied business courses.
+The project is ongoing and will for Researchers - students experience in applied business courses.
 The project is ongoing and will